,

 • Follow-up activities are given for children to demonstrate their understanding of the text.
 These could include comprehension questions, vocabulary work, or a short writing activity.

-• In EYFS and Year 1, children participate in small group guided reading sessions with a range of texts appropriate for their reading level.
-Follow-up activities are also included.
+• In EYFS and Key stage 1, children participate in small group reading sessions with a range of texts appropriate for their reading level.

 Other reading opportunities